 c) the failure to comply was due in large part to conditions that were not in the common course of business.

 15.2 Enforcement of Obligations.

-If the Office of the Interconnection sends a notice to the PJM Board that a Member has failed to perform an obligation under this Agreement, the PJM Board, on behalf of the LLC and PJMSettlement, shall initiate such action against such Member to enforce such obligation as the PJM Board shall deem appropriate.
-Subject to the procedures specified in Section 15.1, a Member’s failure to perform such obligation shall be deemed to be a default under this Agreement.
-In order to remedy a default, but without limiting any rights the LLC or PJMSettlement may have against the defaulting Member, the PJM Board may assess against, and collect from, the Members not in default, in proportion to their Default Allocation Assessment, an amount equal to the amount that the defaulting Member has failed to pay to PJMSettlement or the LLC (less amounts covered by Financial Security, held by PJMSettlement, on behalf of itself and as agent for the LLC, or indemnifications paid to the LLC or PJMSettlement), along with appropriate interest.
+If PJM sends a notice to the PJM Board that a Member has failed to perform an obligation under any of the Agreements, the PJM Board, on behalf of PJM and PJMSettlement, shall initiate such action against such Member to enforce such obligation as the PJM Board shall deem appropriate.
+Subject to the procedures specified in section 15.1 above, a Member’s failure to perform such obligation shall be deemed to be a default under this Agreement.
+In order to remedy a default, but without limiting any rights PJM or PJMSettlement may have against the defaulting Member, the PJM Board may assess against, and collect from, the Members not in default, in proportion to their Default Allocation Assessment, an amount equal to the amount that the defaulting Member has failed to pay to PJMSettlement or PJM (less amounts covered by Collateral, held by PJMSettlement, on behalf of itself and as agent for PJM, or indemnifications paid to PJM or PJMSettlement), along with appropriate interest.
 Such assessment shall in no way relieve the defaulting Member of its obligations.
-In addition to any amounts in default, the defaulting Member shall be liable to the LLC and PJMSettlement for all reasonable costs incurred in enforcing the defaulting Member’s obligations.
+In addition to any amounts in default, the defaulting Member shall be liable to PJM and PJMSettlement for all reasonable costs incurred in enforcing the defaulting Member’s obligations.

-15.2.1 Collection by the Office of the Interconnection.
+15.2.1 Collection by PJM.

-PJMSettlement is authorized to pursue collection through such actions, legal or otherwise, as it reasonably deems appropriate, including but not limited to the prosecution of legal actions and assertion of claims on behalf of the affected Members in the state and federal courts as well as under the United States Bankruptcy Code.
-Prior to initiating formal legal action in state or federal court to pursue collection, PJMSettlement shall provide to the Members Committee an explanation of its intended action.
-Upon the duly seconded motion of any Member, the Members Committee may conduct a vote to afford PJMSettlement a sense of the membership as regards to PJMSettlement’s intended action to pursue collection.
-PJMSettlement shall consider any such vote before initiating formal legal action and at all times during the course of any collection effort evaluate the expected benefits in pursuing such effort in light of any changed circumstances.
-After deducting the costs of collection, any amounts recovered by PJMSettlement shall be distributed to the Members who have paid their Default Allocation Assessment in proportion to the Default Allocation Assessment paid by each Member.
+PJM and PJMSettlement are authorized to pursue collection through such actions, legal or otherwise, as it reasonably deems appropriate, including but not limited to the prosecution of legal actions and assertion of claims on behalf of the affected Members in the state and federal courts as well as under the United States Bankruptcy Code.
+Prior to initiating formal legal action in state or federal court to pursue collection, PJM and PJMSettlement shall provide to the Members Committee an explanation of its intended action.
+Upon the duly seconded motion of any Member, the Members Committee may conduct a vote to afford PJM and PJMSettlement a sense of the membership as regards to PJM’s or PJMSettlement’s intended action to pursue collection.
+PJM and PJMSettlement shall consider any such vote before initiating formal legal action and at all times during the course of any collection effort evaluate the expected benefits in pursuing such effort in light of any changed circumstances.
+After deducting the costs of collection, any amounts recovered by PJM and PJMSettlement shall be distributed to the Members who have paid their Default Allocation Assessment in proportion to the Default Allocation Assessment paid by each Member.

 15.2.2 Default Allocation Assessment.